-Albert Bandura was an influential Canadian-American psychologist who was known for his social learning theory, Bobo doll experiment, observational learning, and self-efficacy.
-Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas including education and psychotherapy.
+Albert Bandura was an influential Canadian-American psychologist known for his social learning theory, Bobo doll experiment, observational learning, and self-efficacy.
+Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas such as education and psychotherapy.

 Albert Bandura Biography

-Albert Bandura was born in Mundare, Canada, a small town in Alberta on December 4, 1925.
-He was the youngest of his six siblings born to his parents, who immigrated to Canada as teens, his father from Poland, his mother from the Ukraine.
-Two of his older sibling died in childhood—one due to the flu and the other in a hunting accident.
+Albert Bandura was born in Mundare, Canada, a small town in Alberta, on December 4, 1925.
+He was the youngest of six siblings born to his parents, who immigrated to Canada as teens, his father from Poland, and his mother from Ukraine.
+Two of his older siblings died in childhood—one due to the flu and the other in a hunting accident.